Life insurance for horse riders

-Yes, the good news is it’s completely possible to secure life insurance as a farmer and, often, without the need for specialist insurers.
+Yes, it could be possible to secure life insurance as a farmer and, often, without the need for specialist insurers.

 Depending on the type of farm work you do, it could be possible to secure life insurance on standard terms.